Child safety seats are proven to save children's lives in accidents.

 These seats are also called flat car seats.
 They are used for premature or other special-needs babies.
 The American Academy of Pediatrics recommends having a health care provider look at how your preterm baby fits and breathes in a car seat before leaving the hospital.

 Some vehicles have built-in car seats.
 Weight and height limits vary.
-You can get more details on these seats by reading the vehicle owner's manual or calling the vehicle manufacturer.
+You can get more details on these seats by reading the vehicle owner's manual or contacting the vehicle manufacturer.

 Special vests can be worn by older children who have outgrown forward-facing safety seats.
 The vests can be used instead of booster seats.
 The vests are used with the vehicle's lap and seat belts.
 As with car seats, children should be sitting in the back seat when using the vest.